-- 1. The evaluator shall present biometric samples of low quality for biometric verification that do not satisfy the assessment criteria described in assessment criteria for samples - 2.
-The evaluator may examine feedback messages shown (e.g. "Finger too wet" in case of fingerprint verification) to understand how the evaluator can present a biometric characteristic that does not meet the assessment criteria for samples - 3.
-The evaluator may ask the developer how low quality samples can be created if the TOE doesn't show any feedback messages - 4.
-The evaluator shall present biometric samples of acceptable quality for biometric verification that satisfy the assessment criteria described in assessment criteria for samples - 5.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE rejects any samples that do not meet the assessment criteria specified in the assessment criteria for samples - 6.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any samples accepted by TOE meet the assessment criteria specified in the assessment criteria for samples correctly
+- 1. The evaluator shall present biometric samples of low quality for biometric verification that do not satisfy the assessment criteria described in quality assessment criteria report - 2.
+The evaluator may examine feedback messages shown (e.g. "Finger too wet" in case of fingerprint verification) to understand how the evaluator can present a biometric characteristic that does not meet the quality assessment criteria report - 3.
+The evaluator shall review public papers on biometric quality (see Chapter 12, Related Documents for some referenced quality papers) for the appropriate modality and algorithm to determine how to create low quality samples.
+The evaluator shall document the papers used for reference in the evaluation report.

 - a.
+The evaluator may ask the developer for assistance if public methods are unsuccessful in creating the low quality samples (e.g., the quality method is not public). - 4.
+The evaluator shall present biometric samples of acceptable quality for biometric verification that satisfy the assessment criteria described in quality assessment criteria report - 5.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE rejects any samples that do not meet the assessment criteria specified in the quality assessment criteria report - 6.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any samples accepted by TOE meet the assessment criteria specified in the quality assessment criteria report correctly

-Information necessary to perform this EA is described in the TSS, AGD guidance and assessment criteria for samples - b.
-The TOE accepts only samples that pass the assessment criteria through the independent testing
+- a.
+Information necessary to perform this EA is described in the TSS, BMD, AGD guidance and quality assessment criteria report - b.
+The TOE accepts only samples that pass the quality assessment criteria through the independent testing